Efficient Relation-aware Neighborhood Aggregation in Graph Neural Networks via Tensor Decomposition: Results

 To investigate the effect of the number of bases on TGCN using CP decomposition, we show model performance and the number of Encoder Nonembedding Free Parameters (\#ENFP) as a function of the number of bases $n_b$.
 Figure \ref{fig:nb} shows the results of this experiment.
-Hyper-parameters are only tuned for $n_b=100$, and fixed for other values of $n_b$.
+The Hyper-parameters are only tuned for $n_b=100$, and fixed for other values of $n_b$.

-Notably, the figures are in logarithm scale, so \#ENFP increases linearly by increasing $n_b$.
-As we expected, the number of bases is effective since the performance of TGCN obviously increases slightly using a high number of bases, while its \#ENFP increases linearly, leading to more complexity.
+As we expected, the number of bases is effective since the performance of TGCN obviously increases slightly using a high number of bases.
+On the other hand, its \#ENFP increases linearly, leading to more complexity.
 Besides, we can see that \#ENFP is comparably low even in high values of $n_b$, and we can neglect it in $n_b=100$.
 So we choose $n_b=100$ for a trade-off.
 This shows that TGCN is highly applicable for low memory and computation limitations.